huggingface/blog/synthetic-data-save-costs.md

 We have shown the enormous benefits of using an LLM to create synthetic data to train a smaller, more efficient model.
 While this example only treats investor sentiment classification the same pipeline could be applied to many other tasks, from other classification tasks (e.g. customer intent detection or harmful content detection), to token-classification (e.g. named entity recognition or PII detection) to generative tasks (e.g. summarization or question answering).

-In 2024, it has never been easier for companies to create their own efficient models, control their own data and infrastructure, and save compute costs and CO2 emissions without having to compromise on accuracy.
+In 2024, it has never been easier for companies to create their own efficient models, control their own data and infrastructure, reduce CO2 emissions, and save compute costs and time without having to compromise on accuracy.

 Now try it out yourself!
 You can find the full reproduction code for all numbers in this blog post, as well as more efficient asynchronous functions with batching for API calls in the [reproduction repository](https://github.com/MoritzLaurer/synthetic-data-blog/tree/main).
 We invite you to copy and adapt our code to your use-cases!